mrpeerat/mrpeerat/README.md

 ### Hi, my name is Peerat (Ping)
-- I'm a Ph.D. student (5-year program) at VISTEC, Natural Language Processing and Representation Learning Lab (NRL).
+- Currently, I'm an AI Engineer at AI Singapore.
+Developing multilingual LLM models and benchmarks.
-- I'm working with Assoc.
-Prof. Dr. Sarana Nutanong and Dr. Ekapol Chuangsuwanich (from CU, Thailand).
+- Before that, I was a Ph.D. student (5-year program) at VISTEC, Natural Language Processing and Representation Learning Lab (NRL).
+My supervisor and co-advisor were Assoc.
+Prof. Dr. Sarana Nutanong (VISTEC, Thailand) and Dr. Ekapol Chuangsuwanich (CU, Thailand).
-- My research fields are Natural Language Processing (word segmentation, NER, question answering, semantic understanding, and entity linking) and Information Retrieval (search and word/sentence representation in monolingual and multilingual).
+- My research fields are Natural Language Processing (question answering, semantic understanding, and entity linking), Information Retrieval (search and representation learning), Modeling (knowledge distillation, model efficiency, LLMs, and multilingual learning), and Benchmarking (cultural evaluation, LLM-as-a-judge, and datasets).

 ### You can follow me on
 - Personal website: https://mrpeerat.github.io/ (I update a lot of my research works 😉)